- WHAT WE DO

 Be it novices, middle level or higher management, learning simulations can be customized to suit the needs of all learners.
 Thus, it is gradually gaining popularity and becoming a one-stop solution for learning within an organization.

 Other advantages of learning simulations, include lower costs than the traditional methods, and an innovative approach which enhances the company’s standing.
+Here are some of the main disadvantages of learning simulations.

 No matter how accurate the learning simulation is, there is always some scope for error and doubts when it comes to the re-creation of real life scenarios.
 Real life situations can have an unlimited number of options and not all of them can be reproduced in learning simulations.